Support

 If you're interested in testing new features before they're released, see below!

 If you're interested in testing new features before they’re released, I'd love your help!
-You can sign up below to be included in future beta versions of EBM Calculator — or, if you prefer, just send an email to beta@ebmcalculator.com.
+You can sign up below to be included in future beta versions of EBM Calculator — or, if you prefer, just send an email to beta@ebmcalculator.com and I'll add you to the list.

 First, select how you would like to input the study data.
 You can choose either "Event Rates" or "Counts" (the number of participants in each arm of the study).